Silfaz/digitalgarden/content/fungi/fungi_main.md

 - [[fungi/Mycorrhizal networks]]
 - ...

-## Growing mushrooms
+## Growing & finding mushrooms
-[Yellow oyster mushrooms](fungi/Yellow%20oyster%20mushrooms.md) grew quite well in the living room in a perforated plastic box on top of damp Vermiculite.
+- [Yellow oyster mushrooms](fungi/Yellow%20oyster%20mushrooms.md) grew quite well in the living room in a perforated plastic box on top of damp Vermiculite.
+- [Chicken of the woods](fungi/Chicken%20of%20the%20woods.md) (_Laetiporus_, mainly _L. sulphureus_ and _L. cincinnatus_) Apparently tastes more like chicken than chicken itself.

 ## Growing filamentous fungi